 I was born in 1974 and grew up in Mysen, a small inland town in South East Norway.
-Today I live in a coastal village by the Oslo Fjord, Larkollen, with my husband, our two daughters, two dogs and a cat.
+Today I live in a coastal village by the Oslo Fjord, Larkollen, with my husband, our two daughters, one dog, a cat and five koi.

 After briefly attending an art academy in Denmark, I chose to pursue a more theoretical path – and in 2003 I completed my Masters Degree (Hovedfag) in the History of Fine Arts.
-In between my teaching, journalism- and museum work, I have continued to draw and paint, and as of October 2015 I have been working full time as an artist.
+In between my teaching, journalism, museum and library work, I have continued to draw and paint.

 Since beeswax is the main raw ingredient in my paintings, I started keeping bees in the spring of 2017.
 This enables me to gather and melt my own wax.
 I truly enjoy the many aspects of being an apiarist and tending to honey bee colonies: learning about the bees, harvesting the wax and the honey, and also to be able to spend a lot of time outdoors.